1986: Dominique Wilkins Outscores Michael Jordan 57-41 in 28 Point Win Over The Bulls

 Aka VincentDa & RedApples fka Expiredpineapples.
 My alter-ego is a digital-marketing guy in Houston.
 Won editing awards & created obsolete flash websites that have been featured in mags like Sports Illustrated.
 Studied film & women at FSU during the golden age of hip-hop.
 Collects records, laserdiscs, sports memorabilia & toys.
 Father of 2 daughters that are more athletic and popular on YouTube.

 Follow @David Astramskas

-When Dominique Wilkins was left off the the original Dream Team in 1992, the first thing I thought about was how many buckets and big games he had against most of the selected players.
-My two favorite games to point out both came in the same season (1986-87) and that’s when The Human Highlight Film outscored Air Jordan 57-to-41 in a 28-point win for the Hawks and then outscored Larry Bird 54-to-25 a month later.
-And just to show how unstoppable he was during this season (and every season around this 30 ppg season), he had a 53 point game (on his birthday) in between the two mentioned ones.
+When Dominique Wilkins was left off the original Dream Team in 1992, the first thing I thought about was how many buckets and big games he had against most of the selected players.
+My two favorite games to point out both came in the same season (1986-87) and that’s when The Human Highlight Film outscored Michael Jordan 57 to 41 in a 28-point win for the Hawks and then outscored Larry Bird 54 to 25 a month later.
+And just to show how unstoppable he was during that season (and every season around this 30 ppg one), he had a 53-point game (on his birthday) in between the two mentioned ones.

-Back to his duel with MJ in 86, Jordan had an impressive game with 41 points on 15-of-25 shooting, but Nique stole the show by hitting 19-of-28 shots from the field, which included a poster dunk on Mike Brown, a windmill dunk and a breakaway reverse dunk.
+Back to his duel with MJ in 86, Jordan had an impressive game with 41 points on 15-of-25 shooting, but Nique stole the show by hitting 19-of-28 shots, which included a poster dunk on Mike Brown, a windmill dunk and a breakaway reverse dunk.
 The 57 also broke the NBA season-high of 48, which was set by MJ a few weeks earlier.